-- Middle School - Both Grade 7 and Grade 8 students are enrolled in two elective classes each semester (numerical grades, except for Study Hall). - Starting 2022-2023 school year, Grade 7 students must take one arts elective among their four elective courses. - Grade 6 students are enrolled in one elective class each semester (pass/fail). - Upper School - Grades 9-12 students are enrolled in a 1⁄2-credit course each semester (numerical grades). - Seniors may be exempt from electives if they have fulfilled all graduation requirements.
+- Middle School - Along with a PE/Life Skills course, Grade 6 students are enrolled in one elective class each quarter (pass/fail). - Along with a PE/Study Hall course, Grade 7 and 8 students are enrolled in one elective class each semester (numerical grades). - Upper School - Grades 9-12 students are enrolled in a 1⁄2-credit course each semester (numerical grades). - Seniors may be exempt from electives if they have fulfilled all graduation requirements.